 SoundBetter, arguably, is not a tool for amateurs or artists who work in lots of divergent genres.
 It’s great if you’re a pro/semi-pro and have one or two clear niches.

-Lastly, your profile, credits, and reviews are absolutely crucial.
+Lastly, your profile, credits, and SoundBetter reviews are crucial.
 So building a convincing profile with a clear specialism and experience to back it up is the best strategy for success.

-In this section we will go over some alternatives to SoundBetter for some super useful comparisons!
+In this section, we will go over some alternatives to SoundBetter review for some super useful comparisons!

 Firstly, a popular choice for all things freelance.
-Fiverr gets a lot of traffic and the sign up for providers is free.
+Sites like SoundBetter include Fiverr, which gets a lot of traffic and the sign-up for providers is free.

 The speed at which you can find and hire talent on Fiverr is probably unrivaled.
 However, as the name might imply, most gigs are pretty low-paid and the number of members who attain Pro status (Business to Business) is roughly 1%.